Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: Conclusions

 The dynamical generation of anomalous edge modes is also possible with the periodic modulation of the phase of the complex hopping parameter (see the driving protocol in Eq.~\eqref{eq_brk}, where the system belongs to Floquet D symmetry class).
 However, for this driving protocol, the DEE fails to detect them properly.
 Further, we have checked that one cannot infer conclusively the effects of disorder on both zero-energy and anomalous modes in the presence of spatial disorder.
-Why the DEE fails to detect edge modes of both types when the Floquet Hamiltonian is in the symmetry class D is an unresolved question at the moment that requires further investigation.
+In the symmetry class D, time-reversal symmetry is broken and the Majorana edge-modes are not protected from hybridization.
+Due to the hybridization of the edge-modes with each other, we find that the value of $S_{D}/\ln(2)$ is different from the total number of Majorana modes and anomalous modes localized at each end of the chain for the symmetry class D. Therefore, if the edge-modes are not protected by any one (or more than one) of time-reversal symmetry, particle-hole symmetry and sub-lattice symmetry, then the value of $S_{D}/\ln(2)$ may differ from the number of edge-modes localized at each edge.
+However, it might be an interesting future work to investigate whether the DEE is able to detect the edge-modes for other symmetry classes, especially when any one of the above mentioned symmetries is not present.
+It might also be a possible future work to compute the DEE for systems with half-integer spins in the symmetry class CII and DIII.\\

+We have also explored the behavior of the DEE in the presence of an integrability breaking perturbation in a kicked Ising chain, which has recently been realized experimentally~\cite{mi22}.
+However, due to numerical limitations in calculating the DEE for a sufficiently large system size in the non-integrable situation and open boundary conditions using the exact diagonalization scheme, we are unable to verify the robustness of the Floquet Majorana modes against an integrability breaking perturbation by probing the DEE.

 We conclude by noting that recently the topological entanglement entropy has been measured experimentally for a two-dimensional toric code model \cite{satzinger21}; the quantity has been measured experimentally using simulated anyon interferometry and extracting the braiding statistics of emergent excitation~\cite{satzinger21}.
 On the other hand, in the present work, we have computed the DEE for one-dimensional Kitaev model where anyons do not exist.
 We are also not aware of an equivalent of the DEE in two-dimensional situations.
 This experiment however provides a motivation for an experimental measurement of the DEE for one-dimensional topological systems and a possible generalization of the DEE for two-dimensional systems.